Revit – How to Choose the Right Version for Your Firm

-Even though AutoCAD has been around for a long time, it still viable for many small firms.
-However, if your firm has a few people (more than two or three) that are working on a project at the same time, Revit’s database is set up to facilitate multiusers working at the same time.
+Even though AutoCAD has been around for a long time, it is still viable for many small firms.
+However, if your firm has a few people (more than two or three) that are working on a project at the same time, Revit’s database is set up to facilitate multi-users working at the same time.
 For example, someone is working on an elevation drawing, and another is working on a plan.
 If there are changes in one or the other, those will be reflected in your sheets at the end.
 Revit does a good job of handling the coordination that must be done manually if using AutoCAD.

 Revit’s coordination features are excellent.
 Not only can you coordinate within your team on a project, but also with others, such as Structural, Electrical or Mechanical, making sure that all of their designs can fit.
-With Revit, there is another level of coordination which can be performed which is called “Clash Detection” you can only really effectively do it if you have objects in 3D – this analyzes a model for collisions between specific types of objects (like Beams and Piping).
+With Revit, there is another level of coordination that can be performed which is called “Clash Detection” you can only really effectively do it if you have objects in 3D – this analyzes a model for collisions between specific types of objects (like Beams and Piping).
 If you are using Revit with consultants, like an electrical, mechanical, or structural engineer, you can perform effective preconstruction work right out of the box.
-Revit is purpose built for those sorts of studies.
+Revit is purpose-built for those sorts of studies.